-The Mental Health Services Protection Act will put standards in place to ensure residential treatment facilities are licensed and health service providers are appropriately trained and regulated.
+The Mental Health Services Protection Act creates standards for residential treatment facilities and requires health service providers to be trained and regulated.

 The Mental Health Services Protection Act: